xaur/writings/posts/201910xx-additional-marketing-strategies.md

 - Set up stats collection and visualization and make the data available to our researchers.
 This was one of the proposed [research directions](https://proposals.decred.org/proposals/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb/comments/13) but it didn't collect enough upvotes.
 I think it's still relevant.
 - Look into sentiment analysis [like this](https://www.reddit.com/r/decred/comments/dq79s8/decred_social_stats/) (there are several projects mining this kind of data).

+## Leverage others' social media

+There are many personalities with large and/or highly relevant social media following, both in the crypto scene and beyond.

+We have began engaging with crypto celebs on Twitter.
+Not without some coordination help from Ditto, and more guidance is being developed.

+I suggest to not limit ourselves to Twitter and in general to the crypto scene that I believe is still quite of an echo chamber.
+Instead, engage with anyone who could benefit from Decred _today_.

+Let's look at YouTube.
+PewDiePie recently broke 100 million subscribers despite the legacy media trying to crush him with their rigged games.
+Even YouTube itself, instead of actively supporting their biggest celebrity, often demonetized his videos for lame reasons.
+This happens to many, many content creators and "because of the YouTube algorithm" is a meme now, hinting at the opaque rules of the platform.
+One [study](https://twitter.com/coffeebreak_YT/status/1130854871370878977) exposed how "edgy" content is being suppressed in the U.S. and how legacy media gets into ["Trending"](https://support.google.com/youtube/answer/7239739?hl=en) with much lower effort.
+Tubers often joke about their own demonetization and actively sell merch to not depend on YouTube payouts too much.
+In attempts to remove YouTube's cryptic "algorithm" from financial relationships with their audience some use Patreon to get funded "directly".
+But recent history has shown that if you have wrong ideas you can get [deplatformed](https://bitcoinist.com/patreon-mastercard-ban-bitcoin/) for extremely lame reasons, and get that funding channel cut.

+Now, any crypto user watching that would roll his eyes: "Just use crypto, goddamnit!
+Throw these middlemen out of the window!
+Connect with your folks directly!".
+Believe it or not, most content creators still don't know about crypto and depend on ad revenues.
+I guess people who experienced "specifics" of these platforms firsthand will be the first to discover crypto, but why wait?
+It can serve them today.

+(Stealing people's attention to show them random garbage is a horrible idea and crypto has a chance to nuke it, but that's another story\*.)

+A few vectors I would try:

+- Buy these new "manual ads" from YouTubers where they read it themselves with their voice, often in an entertaining way.
+This is quite different from random old school annoying banners or just as annoying video ads injected by YouTube.
+If they already advertise the eToro crypto trading platform, why couldn't Decred be there?
+- Suggest DCR to content creators as an extra channel to receive donations, as a way to connect with their followers more directly, and as a backup in case of any misbehavior from the gatekeepers.
+They will need our consulting to breach the conceptual and setup barrier.

 ## At the same time, don't panic

 We should keep our heads cool at any price.
 I'm not saying Ditto or Marketing 2019 is doing useless work or is overpriced.
 I just don't know.
 All I see is we need _more_ to move this old trend where Decred is some obscure tech brilliance.